Clemapfel/mousetrap/docs/04_widgets.md

 Where `"/path/to/image.png"` is the absolute path to the image file. `{0, 0}` is the cursor anchor, in pixels, which controls which part of the pixel is aligned with the conceptual center of the cursor.

+---

 ### Tooltip

 Each widget can optionally have a **tooltip**.
 This is a little window that opens when the cursor hovers over a widgets allocated area for enough time.
+The exact duration is decided by the users OS, we do not have control over it.

-Tooltips are usually reserved to simple text message, which we can set directly using `Widget::set_tooltip_text`:
+Tooltips are usually a simple text message.
+For a case like this, we can set the text directly using `Widget::set_tooltip_text`:

 ```cpp
 auto open_file_button = Button();